Visiting Phuket’s Big Buddha in 2026: What Tourists Need to Know

 A lengthy dispute has since unfolded between local authorities, the Phra Phuttha Ming Mongkhol Sattha 45 Foundation (which operates the site), temple leadership, and nearby residents.

-Although the Royal Forest Department issued a list of 25 conditions that must be met before the site can reopen — including enforcement of Thai environmental laws — there’s been little visible progress.
+The Royal Forest Department issued a list of 25 conditions that must be met before the site can reopen — including enforcement of Thai environmental laws.
+It is unclear whether these conditions were met prior to the re-opening announcement, however management of the site has been transferred to a temple committee.

 rear view of construction of Big Buddha Phuket